Nabeul: History

 Nabeul was founded in the fifth century BC by the Greeks of Cyrene, serving as a trade port.
 Its present name is an arabization of its Greek name Neapolis (Νεάπολις, "New City"), which was a common name of Greek colonies.
 In Roman times, the city was an important trade hub for grain from North Africa to Rome, and a centre for manufacture of garum for Rome.

 On 21 July 365, a massive tsunami hit the city from the 365 Crete earthquake, resulting in much destruction and leaving part of it underwater.

 During antiquity, Neapolis was also the seat of an ancient Christian bishopric The Bishopric was founded during the Roman Empire and survived through the arian Vandal and Orthodox Byzantine empires, only ceasing to function with the Muslim conquest of the Maghreb.
 The diocese was refounded in name at least in the twentieth century as a titular see of the Roman Catholic church.

+After the Umayyad conquest of North Africa in the late 6th century and early 7th century, the city became part of the Umayyad Caliphate, and later the Abbasid Caliphate.

+Under Ottoman rule, the town was known as Nebil (نابل).

 Due to its location by the Mediterranean coast, it remains today a popular tourist destination and is the main centre of the Tunisian pottery industry.

 Climate

-Nabeul, as well as the whole region of Cape Bon is known for its moderate climate.
+Nabeul, as well as the whole region of Cape Bon is known for its Mediterranean climate (Köppen climate classification Csa).
 In January, the temperature reaches 8.4 °C on the minimum average, with the maximum average attaining 15.8 °C. In August, the minimum temperature is 22.6 °C while the maximum is 30.6 °C.